 8. What was your post-processing work?
-Did you have to do anything after printing and before painting the model?
+Did you have to do anything after printing and before painting the Godzilla 2000?

 This can then be easily textured to match the bust’s design so that this piece will require minimal sanding.

-9. It took you three days to introduce wire and LEDs into one bust.
-Can you please describe the process step-by-step?
+9. It took you three days to introduce wire and LEDs into one Godzilla bust.
+Can you please describe the process step by step?
 Was it before painting and assembling the parts or afterwards?

-I install the lights after the Godzilla bust parts are glued together, but before I have glued the figure to the stand.
+I install the lights after the Godzilla 2000 parts are glued together, but before I have glued the 3D printed bust to the stand.

-I start by drilling 2 holes through the mouth’s roof, angling it towards the neck’s lower back.
+I start by drilling 2 holes through the Godzilla 2000 mouth’s roof, angling it towards the neck’s lower back.
 I then run 2 sets of LED lights down into the lower neck.
-Then I drill down the main centre back piece, running the wire through the Godzilla model and out the bottom, where I mount the small 9-Volt battery pack.
+Then I drill down the main centre back piece, running the wire through the Godzilla bust and out the bottom, where I mount the small 9-Volt battery pack.

 I mount the battery box with Velcro for easy battery replacement.
-Once this lighting is installed, I can then begin the painting process.
+Once this lighting is installed, I can then begin the process of painting 3D prints.

 10. Which 3D printing technique did you use, airbrushing or regular brushes?
-Or did you combine both methods while painting the Godzilla 2000 head bust 3D print?
+Or did you combine both methods while painting the 3D printed Godzilla 2000 bust?

 I do all hand painting using various painting techniques.
 My go-to with this particular Godzilla bust piece is dry brushing.

-I’ve watched countless hours of how to paint techniques on YouTube, lol.
+I’ve watched countless hours of how to paint 3D prints techniques on YouTube, lol.

 11. What paint brands do you love?

 I love the Warhammer Citadel paints and Army Painter for the detailed portions.
-I use a cheaper acrylic as my base foundation before starting the detailed painting.
+I use a cheaper acrylic as my base foundation before starting the detailed painting of 3D prints.

-12. How many colours did you mix while working on the Godzilla 2000 bust?
+12. How many colours did you mix while working on the 3D printed bust of Godzilla 2000?

-I only mixed about 5 colours for this Godzilla bust.
-Most of this 3D printed piece was created with blending and shading.
+I only mixed about 5 colours for this 3D printed bust.
+Most of this Godzilla 2000 model was created with blending and shading.

-13. What was the most challenging part, 3D printing, assembling, wiring or painting the Godzilla bust figure?
+13. What was the most challenging part, 3D printing, assembling, wiring or painting the Godzilla bust?

 By far, the wiring was the most stressful part but also a great learning experience.
-This was my first attempt at wiring lights to a 3D print, so it took some patience and a shot or two of tequila, lol.
+This was my first attempt at wiring lights to a 3D printed bust, so it took some patience and a shot or two of tequila, lol.

 I have printed the Godzilla 2000 bust 4 times.

-15. You used blue LEDs for one bust and red LEDs for the other one.
+15. You used blue LEDs for one 3D printed bust and red LEDs for the other Godzilla 2000.
 Did you select the LED colours based on your tastes or spirits at that moment?